-ICPC19 - ELECTRICAL AND ELECTRONIC MEASUREMENTS
+ICPC21- ELECTRICAL AND ELECTRONIC MEASUREMENTS

 - 1. To give an overview of current, voltage and power measuring electrical, electronics and digital instruments. - 2.
 To expose the students to the design of bridges for the measurement of resistance, capacitance and inductance. - 3.
-To give an overview of test and measuring instruments.
+To give an overview of test and measuring instruments. - 4.
+To provide the working knowledge of various waveform generators, analyzers and display devices.